jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 ## ❓ Why?

 So why do we want to host our own ELPA?
-Isn't those ELPAs enough?
+Aren’t those ELPAs enough?

-Yes, in general you don't need to host ELPA yourself since most packages you need will be avaliable in one of those ELPA (packages can co-exist between ELPA).
+Yes, in general, you don't need to host ELPA yourself since most packages you need will be available in one of those ELPA (packages can co-exist between ELPA).
 Here are several reasons why you might want to build your own ELPA:

-1. Package you like isn't (yet) on any ELPA
+1. The package you like isn’t (yet) on any ELPA
-2. ELPA's package review take couple days or months to review ([MELPA][] is probably the fastest)
+2. ELPA's package review takes a couple of days or months to review ([MELPA][] is probably the fastest)
-3. Packages that are no longer maintained, you can link to the new maintained fork
+3. For packages that are no longer maintained, you can link to the newly maintained fork
 4. Similar to Pt.
-3, there are bugs in the package you like, you can create a new fork to replace it!
+3, if there are bugs in the package you like, you can create a new fork to replace it!
 5. For elisp package development purposes.
-Sometimes build tools just isn't enough.
+Sometimes, more than the build tools are needed.

 <!-- more -->